LondonTrustMedia/cs_training/_vpn/secure-connections.md

 ---
 layout: page
-title: Secure Communications
+title: Secure Connections
 order: 2
 ---
-At their core, VPNs provide a secure connection that two machines can communicate over.
-That raises the question, what is a secure connection in the first place?
+Secure connections are commonly used when talking about computer security.
+And specifically, VPNs are designed to open up a secure connection between the gateway and the end user (for all the VPN traffic to go through).

+Here, we go through what a secure connection is, how it works, and the attacks that a properly secured connection prevents.

 Generally, secure connections should be: